B-Oezocak/Codecademy-PP-Mixed_Messages/README.md

 ## What is Mixed Messages?

 [Mixed Messages](https://b-oezocak.github.io/Codecademy-PP-Mixed_Messages/) is a message generator program.
-Every time a user runs a program, they should get a new, randomized output. <br>
+Every time a user runs the program, they should get a new, randomized output. <br>
 -Codecademy

 ## What stage of development am I in right now?

-Mixed Messages isn't live yet.
-I am currently planning the project and visualizing my end result.
+Mixed Messages is live and should have all planned and discussed functionalities deployed.

 ### 📝 Content Team